king-proMax/plus-haven/README.md

 > A modern, bilingual (Arabic/English) web utilities platform with 10 essential tools for productivity, privacy, and speed.

 **Design Rights: معاذ مفرح (Moaadh Mufrah)**
+Inspired by [10015.io](https://10015.io) but uniquely designed and built from scratch.

 ---